fraywing/drawwn/README.md

 ======
 (draw so easy, you'll yawn)

-Super easy javascript canvas drawing UI and tool with build with oCanvas, color picker, and easy slider.
+Import images, draw and modify shapes, arrows, lines and export your final image with drawwn.
+The object-based javascript canvas editing/image import & export tool.

+*compatible w/IE9, FF10+, Chrome9+*

 TO USE:
 -------
 Simple add (or dynamically load) the drawwn.js development file, or the drawwn.min.js minified file into your page; along with the drawwn.css file.

-initialize the constructor with:
+*initialize the constructor with:*

         var drawwn = $('#yourElement').drawwn({
         "tools" : {  //add or remove tools